 When you’ve had a sports injury that resulted in muscle or soft tissue damage, it’s important to allow your body to heal before you return to the game.
-At Empire Sports & Spine, we know how eager you are to get back to playing and that you don’t want to be sidelined for an extended period of time.
+At Elevated Health NYC, we know how eager you are to get back to playing and that you don’t want to be sidelined for an extended period of time.

 Most athletes want to get back to playing as soon as possible, but it’s necessary to rest the body and allow your injury to heal.
 When players return to the game too quickly, they risk reinjury and a lengthier and more complicated recovery.

 Your recovery time relies on a variety of factors and can range from a few days to a few months, depending on the severity of your injury.
 The only way to know if you’re truly ready to start playing is through open and honest communication with your doctor.

 While the ultimate goal in rehabilitation is to return you to your preinjury condition, and the team at Elevated Health NYC works with you to get you playing as soon as possible.
 To help with the transition back onto the game, here are seven tips for athletes returning to sports after injuring muscles or soft tissues.

 1. Return under the approval of your doctor